br0wnboi/argus5-installer/README.md

 ## Notes:
-This script does compile and insatll argus but I'm still not sure how to run it with it's configuration file, you can refer to the argus5 Documentation here: https://jaw0.github.io/argus5docs/docs/
+This script does compile and install argus but I'm still not sure how to run it with it's configuration file, you can refer to the argus5 Documentation here: https://jaw0.github.io/argus5docs/docs/

 ## Other sources: